 Sukanya Samriddhi Yojana

-Until the girl child attains 21 years
+Until the girl child reaches 21 years of age

 Pradhan Mantri Vaya Vandana Yojana (PMVVY)